U.S. leaders vow support for Israel after deadly Hamas attacks: "There is never any justification for terrorism"

 "Today, Hamas terrorists launched an unprovoked and despicable attack on Israeli civilians," he said.
 "The United States must stand firmly beside our friend and partner Israel as it defends its security and its citizens," and he said the committee would "continue to monitor the situation closely."

-Several candidates campaigning for the 2024 Republican party presidential nomination have also condemned the attack on social media and in statements to the media.
+Several candidates campaigning for the 2024 Republican Party presidential nomination also condemned the attack.

 Former President Donald Trump, who has not appeared at debates but is leading the polls, issued a statement calling the attacks "a disgrace" and criticizing Mr. Biden's handling of the Middle East.